-- ✓ If you plug too much stuff into a UPS, your computer doesn't have enough power to last long enough to save any of your work.
+- If you plug too much stuff into a UPS, your computer doesn't have enough power to last long enough to save any of your work.
 Plug just the computer and monitor into the UPS. - ✓ Never plug a printer into a UPS; printing can wait until after the power comes back on.

-✓ Most UPS systems are good for around five minutes, so don't dawdle!
+- ✓ If possible, try to find a UPS that supports swappable batteries.
+That way, you can replace only the battery if the unit ever gets sluggish and not have to buy a whole new UPS. - Most UPS systems are good for around five minutes, so don't dawdle!
 Save your work, and then turn off your computer!